mmikowski/mmikowski.github.io/_posts/2016-01-30-no-frameworks.md

 requiring days to test basic logic that *shouldn't require display testing at all!*

-Ah, but if we avoid Framework and architect our applicaiton properly, we can [regression test our application in less than a second][5].
+Ah, but if we avoid the framework lock-in and use a good architecture, we can easily decouple display and business logic so we can [regression test our application in less than a second][5].
-My commit hook for this applicaiton ran the full regression tests and JSLint for all changed files in less than 4 seconds.
+My commit hook for this applicaiton ran the full regression tests and JSLint for all changed files in less than 4 seconds with eventually over 600 assertions.
+And I can attest that the architecture and testing scales very nicely, both in performance and for distribution of work.
-Sure, it's not the NYSE, but the code is certainly non-trivial.
-And I've since scaled it up to event larger applications with similar results.

-Without the framework lock-in, we control our application, we can easily decouple display and business logic and make use simple tools like `nodeunit` for headless testing.
-And we can **leverage** jQuery's maturity, performance, and excellent tools instead of **competing** with them.

 But I want a boiler plate!
 --------------------------